Requests for new websites and intranets

 • Staff and student gateways

-• Central services where there is a commercial or very specific operational need (eg Sport)
+• Central services where there is a very specific commercial or brand-related need

-Any site where Fresco does not meet user or business requirements, and is likely to be unable to do so in a timescale acceptable to the relevant unit
+Any site where Fresco does not meet user or business requirements, and is likely to be unable to do so in a timescale acceptable to the relevant unit. *MSD departments using Haiku are currently subject to different criteria.
+Please discuss with the Head of Comms before applying.

 Divisions and departments